Vyral/joao-mucciolo-english/_posts/2020-01-20-beautiful-pacific-marlin-property-near-nacascolo-bay.md

 <p style="text-align:center;"><em>I’m showing you the inside of this unique, 600-square-meter property in Pacific Marlin.</em></p>

-Today we’re showcasing a beautiful property in Pacific Marlin with an amazing view of Nacascolo Bay that also boasts more than 600 square meters of construction, a lavish pool, and four bedrooms.
+Today we’re showcasing a beautiful property in Pacific Marlin with an amazing view of Nacascolo Bay that also boasts more than 600 square meters of construction, a lavish pool, and five bedrooms.
 An immersive tour of the property starts at 2:13 in the video above.
 As always, if you have any real estate-related questions, or you’re looking to buy or sell a home, please reach out to us by phone or email.
 The Trinity Real Estate team is happy to help you make your real estate dreams a reality.&nbsp;